 Cleaning and sanitizing affected areas

-After mold removal, surfaces undergo treatment with antimicrobial solutions to kill remaining spores and prevent future growth.
+After mold remediation, surfaces undergo treatment with antimicrobial solutions to kill remaining spores and prevent future growth.
 The effectiveness depends on proper product application tailored to each surface type.

 Drying and dehumidification